alx-sch/miniRT/README.md

 a² + b² = c²
 $$

-If we have a vector v (1, 2, 3):
+We have a vector v (1, 2, 3).
+The equation would look like this -> 1² + 2² + 3² = x²:
 - v.x (1) = 1 * 1 = 1
 - v.y (2) = 2 * 2 = 4
 - v.z (3) = 3 * 3 = 9
 - 1 + 4 + 9 = 14
-- We need to take the *square root* of 14.
+- Since 14 is equivalent to x², and we want to find x, we need to take the *square root* of 14.
 - The magnitude of vector v is 3.741657387.

 In our miniRT project, we don't want to operate with vectors with a different magnitude than 1.
 These vectors are called *unit vectors*.
-If we don't operate with unit vectors - if we don't *normalize* the vectors - the calculations would be scaled differently for every ray casted.
-By normalizing the vector, all calculations will be done relative to a common scale (the unit vector which is 1).
+If we don't work with unit vectors - if we don't use *normalized* vectors - the calculations would be scaled differently for every ray casted.
+By using normalized vectors, all calculations will be done relative to a common scale (the unit vector which is 1).

+**Normalization⚖️**

+Normalizing a vector keeps the correct direction, but reduces or increases its magnitude to 1.
+In miniRT we don't accept orientation vectors that are not normalized, but whenever a new vector is created - we make sure to normalize it each time.
+You normalize a vector by dividing each of its components by its magnitude.
+- We have a vector v (1,2,3) and after using Pythagoras' theorem (multiplying each value with itself one time, adding them together, then square root of the result), we figured out its magnitude is 3.741657387.
+- We divide each of its components by the magnitude (1 / 3.741657387, 2 / 3.741657387, 3 / 3.741657387).
+- Vector v now has the following coordinates (0.267261242, 0.534522484, 0.801783726)
+- Now let's check if vector v is now normalized, by using Pythagoras' on these new values.
+- 0.071428571 + 0.285714286 + 0.642857143 = 1
+- Since the square root of 1 = 1, the vector v is now normalized.

 ###